These four kettlebell exercises will help you run faster and stronger, while giving you an all-over body workout to help boost your fat burn, too.

 - Continue until your front knee is at a 90-degree angle.

-- Slowly lift back up and return your left leg to its staring position.
+- Slowly lift back up and return your left leg to its starting position.

 - Alternate the movement, switching between left and right side.